one on one focus point logo

 The TRX is also a great tool for movement prep, recovery and regeneration, and flexibility training.
 The structural freedom of the TRX allows us to train whether at home, on vacation or traveling for work.

-All populations can use the TRX because it is simple to increase or decrease the difficulty of any given exercise.
+All populations can use the TRX because it is simple to scale the intensity of any exercise appropriately.
 When training with the TRX, remember the following pointers:

 • Change your base of support: Widen or offset your stance to decrease the difficulty.
 A single leg or narrow stance will increase the difficulty.

-• Maintain tension: Keep the TRX straps tense to ensure the exercise is performed safely and effectively.
+• Maintain tension: Keep the TRX straps tight at each endpoint of the exercise to ensure the exercise is performed safely and effectively.

-For this week, have fun with the TRX and explore new ways to incorporate it into your fitness routine.
-Talk with your trainer about how the TRX is currently being used in your program and how you can benefit from it.
+Have fun with the TRX and explore new ways to incorporate it into your fitness routine.
+Talk with our trainers about how the TRX is currently being used in your program and how you can benefit from it.